 Tornadoes in the South; snow in Plains and Upper Midwest

-On Tuesday, tornadoes touched down in Mississippi and Alabama as thunderstorms swept through the region, while a powerful snowstorm buried parts of Colorado and Nebraska in more than a foot of snow before crawling into the Upper Midwest.
+Tornadoes touched down in Mississippi and Alabama as thunderstorms swept through the area Tuesday, while a powerful snowstorm buried parts of Colorado and Nebraska in more than a foot of snow before crawling into the Upper Midwest.

-In Mississippi, a confirmed tornado was reported just before 3:30 p.m.
-Tuesday in eastern Newton and Lauderdale counties, largely rural areas in the eastern part of the state, said Greg Flynn, spokesman for the Mississippi Emergency Management Agency.
-The storm damaged homes, toppled trees and knocked out power, said Lauderdale County Sheriff Billy Sollie.
+Greg Flynn, spokesman for the Mississippi Emergency Management Agency, said a confirmed tornado was reported just before 3:30 p.m. in eastern Newton and Lauderdale counties, largely rural areas in the eastern part of the state.

-In Alabama, the National Weather Service in Birmingham reported a "confirmed large and destructive tornado" on the ground in the same general area as the women's prison, about 45 miles west of Tuscaloosa.
+In Alabama, the National Weather Service in Birmingham reported a "confirmed large and destructive tornado" on the ground near the city of Aliceville, about 45 miles west of Tuscaloosa.
 Minor injuries were reported.

-Later, in west Tennessee, high winds damaged several homes and several buildings at Crockett County High School, the National Weather Service said.
-Public schools were closed Wednesday to survey damage from the weather.
+Later, in west Tennessee, high winds damaged several homes and school buildings in Crockett County.

 The combination of snow in one part of the country and severe thunderstorms in another isn't unusual when a powerful system moves across the country, said Greg Carbin with the National Weather Service's Storm Prediction Center.